 One last option for transportation that looks fun is a service called TransferCar, which connects you with car rental companies that need cars and RVs transferred cross country.
 Consider it for all, or a portion of your drive.

 Disneyland has some great hotels nearby.
 It would be easy to spend as much or more on a hotel as you do for tickets into the park.
 If you’re not using points, then use one of the typical hotel search options (i.e. Trivago, etc) or check out Airbnb.

 We’ve stayed at the official Disneyland Hotel on a previous trip.
 It was a great experience (beautiful room, early access to the park, amazing pool and water park onsite, etc).
 I would highly recommend looking for a discount to either the Disneyland Hotel or the Grand Californian Hotel once in your life.
 But it doesn’t have to be this trip.
 You can use Chase Ultimate Rewards points to book there, but last I checked it was upwards of 30-50k points a night.

-You can earn tens of thousands of SPG points using one of their credit card bonus signups.
+You can earn tens of thousands of SPG points using one of their credit card welcome offers.
 Their Amex card is one of the best on the market.

 Making the Most of Your Money in the Park

 Now that you’ve made it to Anaheim, you’ve got your hotel booked, what about spending money in the park?